technyon/nuki_hub/README.md

 It is basically impossible to run out of RAM when PSRAM is available.
 You can check on the info page of the Web configurator if PSRAM is available.

-Note that there are two build of Nuki Hub for the ESP32-S3 available.<br>
+Note that there are two builds of Nuki Hub for the ESP32-S3 available.<br>
 One for devices with no or Quad SPI PSRAM and one for devices with Octal SPI PSRAM.<br>
 If your ESP32-S3 device has PSRAM but it is not detected please flash the other S3 binary.